astronomer/docs/astro/connect-aws.md

 - **Pending** (Without **Complete Activation**): Astro is sending the peering request to the external VPC.
 Wait 1-2 minutes for request to be created and sent.
 - **Pending** (With **Complete Activation**): The peering connection request has been created and sent.
 Click **Complete Activation** to finish the setup.
-- **Active** = The peering connection was successfully created and accepted.
+- **Active**: The peering connection was successfully created and accepted.
-- **Failed** = The peering connection request was rejected.
+- **Failed**: The peering connection request was rejected.
 Delete the failed connection and retry using a new connection configuration.
 If you don't delete the failed connection, Astro will retry creating the peering request whenever you create a new VPC connection.
-- **Not Found** = Astro failed to create the peering request.
+- **Not Found**: Astro failed to create the peering request.
 Wait 5 minutes for Astro to retry.
 If the status hasn't changed after 5 minutes, delete the connection and retry using a new connection configuration.

 Note that a VPC connection can be listed as **Active** even when it has an incorrectly configured CIDR block.
 To reconfigure your CIDR block without deleting your connection, delete the route that was generated when you configured the connection and create a new route with the correct CIDR block.